-State of )
+State of)

-County of )
+County of)

 ICATE OF COMPLIANCE WITH THE BEASON-HAMMON ALABAMA TAXPAYER AND CITIZEN PROTECTION CT 2011-535, as amended by Act 2012-491)

 DATE:

 n n 6

 KE Conbetween tract/Grant/Incentive (describe by number or subject):

 and (State Agency or Department or other Public Entity)

 The unde rsigned hereby certifies to the State of Alabama as follows:

 1. The undersigned holds the position of with the Contractor/Grantee named above, and is

 authorized to provide representations set out in this Certificate as the official and binding act of that entity, and has knowledge

 of the provisions of THE BEASON-HAMMON ALABAMA TAXPAYER AND CITIZEN PROTECTION ACT (ACT 2011-

 535 of the Alabama Legislature, as amended by Act 2012-491) which is described herein as "the Act".

-2. Using the following definitions from Section 3 of the Act, select and initial either (a) or (b), below, to describe the
+2. ·

 Contractor/Grantee's business structure.

 3. BUSINESS ENTITY.
 Any person or group of persons employing one or more persons performing or engaging in any activity, enterprise, profession, or occupation for gain, benefit, advantage, or livelihood, whether for profit or not for profit.
 "Business entity" shall include, but not be limited to the following: a.
 Self-employed individuals, business entities filing articles of incorporation, partnerships, limited partnerships, limited liability companies, foreign corporations, foreign limited partnerships, foreign limited liability companies authorized to transact business in this state, business trusts, and any business entity that registers with the Secretary of State. b.
 Any business entity that possesses a business license, permit, certificate, approval, registration, charter, or similar form of authorization issued by the state, any business entity that is exempt by law from obtaining such a business license, and any business entity that is operating unlawfully without a business license.
 EMPLOYER.
 Any person, firm, corporation, partnership, joint stock association, agent, manager, representative, foreman, or other person having control or custody of any employment, place of employment, or of any employee, including any person or entity employing any person for hire within the State of Alabama, including a public employer.
-This term shall not include the occupant of a household contracting with another person to perform casual domestic labor within the household. (a) The Contractor/Grantee is a business entity or employer as those terms are defined in Section 3 of the Act. (b) The Contractor/Grantee is not is a business entity or employer as unauthorized alien within the State of Alabama and hereafter it will not knowingly employ, hire for employment, or continue to employ an unauthorized alien within the State of Alabama;
+This term shall not include the occupant of a household contracting with another person to perform casual domestic labor within the household. (a) The Contractor/Grantee is a business entity or employer as those terms are defined in Section 3 of the Act. (b) The Contractor/Grantee is not is a business entity or employer as those terms are defined in Section 3 of the Act.
+As of the date of this Certificate, Contractor/Grantee does not knowingly employ an unauthorized alien within the State of Alabama; the State of Alabama;

 4. Contractor/Grantee is enrolled in E-Verify unless it is not eligible to enroll because of the rules of that program or other factors

 beyond its control.

 Certified this day of 20

 Name of Contractor/Grantee/Recipient

 Ву:

 · lts

 ine abov e Certification was signed in my presence by the person whose name appears above, on

 this day of 20

 WITNESS:

 Print Name of Witness